πŸŽ™οΈ

 Essentials: The Neuroscience of Speech, Language & Music | Dr. Erich Jarvis

-• β†’There is no distinct "language module" in the brain; instead, complex algorithms for spoken language are integrated within specialized speech production and auditory perception pathways [00:00].
+• β†’There is no good evidence for a separate "language module" in the brain; instead, speech production and auditory pathways contain the complex algorithms for spoken language.

 Read β†’